The

 The Dalton Plan created by Helen Parkhust in the 1920s in Dalton, Massachusetts, USA grew out of the progressive movement of educational reform in the early 20th Century that reacted against the teacher-centered, “one size fits all” mode of education.

-Today, there are over 200 Dalton Plan schools throughout the world, including The Dalton School in New York and Ascham School in Sydney.
-Many other leading schools, including THPS, adopt some components of the Dalton Plan while leading educators, such as the Association of Senior Professors of Peking University, are strong advocates of the Dalton Plan for education reform.
+Today, there are over 200 Dalton Plan schools throughout the world, including the Dalton School in New York and Ascham School in Sydney.
+Many other leading schools, including Tinghua Primary School, adopt some components of the Dalton Plan while leading educators, such as the Association of Senior Professors of Peking University, are strong advocates of the Dalton Plan for education reform.

 The Dalton Plan is based on a strong belief that whenever children are given responsibility for their learning, they instinctively seek the best way of achieving it and execute their decisions with focus and rigor, leading to success.